LEARN-LK/lms/Learn-SSO.md

    - If you are using `vim`, press `ESC`, type `:wq`, and press `Enter` to save and exit.

 ### 02.3.
+EDIT `auth/saml2/config/config.php` file
 To add the line `'tempdir' => '/var/moodledata',` to the `auth/saml2/config/config.php` file in your Moodle installation, follow these steps:

 #### i. **Navigate to the SAML2 Plugin Configuration Directory:**
    - Use the `cd` command to navigate to the directory where the `config.php` file is located: